Home Science Organic Chemistry Acetic Acid

 The internal energy of the anion is lower than the unionized acid.
 In the case of alcohol, there is no resonance hybrid form in the alkoxide ion.
 Therefore, it is a stronger acid than alcohol.
 Therefore, the standard free energy for the ionization of monocarboxylic acid will be more negative than that of alcohol.

-• It is commonly used as a solvent for the preparation of acetates, acetone, and acetic anhydride.
+• Acetic acid is commonly used as a solvent for preparing acetates, acetone, and acetic anhydride.

 • It is stable toward oxidizing agents and a useful solvent for the chromium trioxide oxidation process.

-• Vinegar (6 to 10 percent aqueous solution of acetic acid) is used commonly in food preparation, in particular pickling liquids, vinaigrettes, and other salad dressings.
+• Vinegar (6 to 10 percent aqueous solution of ethanoic acid) is commonly used in food preparation, in particular pickling liquids, vinaigrettes, and other salad dressings.

 Synthesis of CH3COOH

-One of the earliest methods for preparing glacial acetic acid by destructive distillation of wood to found pyroligneous acid.
-This contains ten percent acid solution treated by neutralizing with lime and distilling as the volatile compounds.
+One of the earliest methods for preparing glacial acetic acid was by destructive distillation of wood to find pyroligneous acid.
+This contains 10% of acid solution treated by neutralizing with lime and distilling as the volatile compounds.

 This volatile compound is a mixture of methanol and acetone.
 The distillation of methanol and acetone with sulfuric acid gives dilutes CH3COOH.